Sakpal/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/ledger/utxo-ledger/vault-queries.md

 #### Registering our Complex Query

-In the following example we will register a complex query with a filter, a transformer, and a collector:
+ Register a complex query with a filter, a transformer, and a collector with the following example:

 ```kotlin
 class DummyCustomQueryFactory : VaultNamedQueryFactory {